 FILM PRODUCTION is the process of making a film.
 The producer (student submitting the entry) is not required to appear in the film but if the student chooses to, a camera tripod may be used.
-All screenwriting, directing, and editing must be done by the student producer.
+All screenwriting, directing, cinematography and editing must be done by the student producer.
 PowerPoint presentations are prohibited.

 Reflect on the 2020-2021 Theme: I Matter Because…